 - Confirm your choice and choose to restore your device.

 Restore iPhone to factory settings

-By following the above-mentioned solutions, you would be able to fix iPhone won't turn on problem caused by a software-related issue.
+By following the above-mentioned solutions, you would be able to start iPhone if it's a software-related issue.
 Though, if there is a hardware problem with your phone or these solutions are not able to fix your device, then you can visit an Apple service center.
-I would recommend booking an appointment to the Apple Genius Bar nearby your location.
+I would recommend booking an appointment with the Apple Genius Bar nearby your location.

 You can make an appointment at Apple Genius Bar online as well.
 In this way, you can get a dedicated assistance from a professional and fix all the prominent issues related to your device.

 Part 3: Tips to avoid iOS 15 iPhone won't turn on Problems

 Furthermore, you can follow these suggestions to avoid common iPhone problems.